 - Performing building code inspections without adhering to insurance requirements under Florida Statute Section 553.791.

-Contact a Professional Florida License Attorney Today
+Contact a Professional Florida License Lawyer Today

 At the law offices of Ratzan & Faccidomo, LLC, we understand how stressful it can be to learn that you’re facing disciplinary action.
 You shouldn’t have to worry about whether you have the best possible representation when you go before the Board of Architecture and Interior Design.
-Contact an experienced Miami architect license defense attorney today.
+Contact an experienced Miami architect license defense lawyer today.
 We will provide you with dedicated criminal defense representation while fighting the allegations against you.